Washing Clothes With…Corn!?

-Today's cobuilders are usually made of polyacrylic acid, which comes from petroleum—the same stuff used to make gasoline.
-But polyacrylic acid doesn't break down in the soil, water or air.
+Today's cobuilders are usually made of polyacrylic acid (say, polly-a-KRILL-ic), which comes from petroleum—the same stuff used to make gasoline.
+But polyacrylic acid doesn't break down in the soil, water, or air.

 When polyacrylic acid is used in detergents for washing, "it goes down the drain and into the water supply, where its buildup could be a problem," says Shogren.
 He's a chemist with ARS's Plant Polymer Research Unit in Peoria.

 Cornstarch does break down, or "biodegrade," in the environment, though.
 There's also plenty of it, and it's cheaper to use than petroleum.

 In the laboratory, Shogren used cornstarch to make citric acid and sorbitol.
 He then combined and heated them to form the cobuilders.
 Citric acid is a popular food preservative and drink ingredient.
 Sorbitol gives chewing gums, powdered candies, and other products a sweet, minty taste.

 In tests, the starch-based cobuilders stopped scale just as well as petroleum-based cobuilders.
 The main advantage was that after use, the starch-based ones broke apart into harmless compounds.